 It is shown that when considering the abrasion and shatter resistance, the water content of the briquette mixture is the decisive factor.
 With increasing water content, higher strength values tend to be achieved, irrespective of the binder.
-During the shatter and abrasion test, the briquettes are subjected to dynamic and multi-axial mechanical stress.
+During the shatter and abrasion test, the briquettes are subjected to dynamic and multiaxial mechanical stress.
 Therefore, a certain plastic deformability of the briquettes is useful to withstand this stress.
-In this case the addition of water ensures a certain plastic behavior of the briquettes.
-The pressure stress, on the other hand, is a quasi static load.
+In this case, the addition of water ensures a certain plastic behavior of the briquettes.
+The pressure stress, in contrast, is a quasistatic load.
 The lower the water content, the more brittle the briquettes are, which is ultimately reflected in the higher compressive strength.
-For high water contents, on the other hand, the lubricating effect of the water comes into play, so that the briquettes are deformed under load.
+For high water contents, in contrast, the lubricating effect of the water comes into play, so that the briquettes are deformed under load.
 This is mainly visible for the binders starch and cellulose.
 With bentonite, compressive strengths of higher than 30 MPa are achieved in almost the entire area under investigation.

-In terms of cold strength, the inorganic binder bentonite can be used to achieve a higher compressive strength, while the briquettes with the organic binders show better abrasion and shatter resistance.
+In terms of cold strength, the inorganic binder bentonite can be used to achieve a higher compressive strength, whereas the briquettes with the organic binders show better abrasion and shatter resistance.
 In general, however, briquettes with sufficient strength for transport and handling can be produced with all three binders investigated.

 The advantage of briquettes with organic binders concerning reduction efficiency can be taken for granted.
 Nevertheless, this quality parameter has to be tested.
-The same applies to the thermal stability of the briquettes which is also an important requirement for the briquettes to be recycled into the Midrex® shaft.
-As already mentioned, the silicate components of bentonite favor sintering, as a result of which a high thermal stability of the briquettes can be expected ^[19].
-Organic binders decompose at about 300 °C and form solid coke bridges that may also contribute to thermal stability.
-The strengths of the Midrex® residue briquettes with the different binders tested can be described with sufficient accuracy (R^2 mostly > 90 %) using quadratic models.
-This is a quality criterion for the tests carried out and indicates a stable briquetting process and a low influence of disturbance variables, such as mixture inhomogeneities.
-Table 7 gives a summary overview of the necessary composition of the three binders for a suitable mixture composition to assess metallurgical properties and thermal stability.
+The same applies to the thermal stability of the briquettes which is also an important requirement for the briquettes to be recycled into the Midrex shaft.
+As already mentioned, the silicate components of benton-ite favor sintering, as a result of which a high thermal stability of the briquettes can be expected.^[19] Organic binders decompose at about 300 °C and form solid coke bridges that may also contribute to thermal stability.